KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     widget that pops up when you right-click the engine will automatically round it to the nearest 0.5 whenever you open the panel.
-So if you do something like ``set ship:part[20]:thrustlimit to 10.5123.`` in your script, then look at the rightclick menu for the engine, the very act of just looking at the menu will cause it to become 10.5 instead of 10.5123.
+So if you do something like ``set ship:part[20]:thrustlimit to 10.5123.`` in your script, then look at the right-click menu for the engine, the very act of just looking at the menu will cause it to become 10.5 instead of 10.5123.
 There isn't much that kOS can do to change this.
 It's a user interface decision baked into the stock game.